syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion NumericTextBox for Xamarin.Forms
-description: A quick tour to initial users on Syncfusion NumericTextBox control for Xamarin.Forms platform
+description: A quick tour to initial users on Syncfusion NumericTextBox control for Xamarin.Forms platform to create a simple NumericTextBox and customize visual states.
-platform: Xamarin
+platform: Xamarin.Forms
-control: NumericTextBox
+control: SfNumericTextBox
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Xamarin.Forms SfNumericTextBox

 This section explains you the steps to configure a SfNumericTextBox control in a real-time scenario and also provides a walk-through on some of the customization features available in SfNumericTextBox control.